FASZZ TECHNOLOGY (M)

 - Early players have experienced trials and errors to fine-tune the system and educate the market.
-They burned millions if not billion dollars in research & development (R&D) and advertisement & promotion (A&P).
+They have burned millions if not billions of ringgit in research & development (R&D) and advertisement & promotion (A&P).
 However, late entrants can learn the best practices, further enhance them, and then direct their focus on branding and marketing activities with high conversion rates.

 - Example: Dato Ishak, who has extensive experience in the media industry, will leverage his network of celebrities, influencers and religious leaders to promote the app amongst its target customers.

 - Replicate the success formula like how to achieve optimum profit margin per trip.

 - Example: Faszz’s first batch of riders would be full-time hires.
 Based on prudent calculation, Faszz will earn a higher margin and save on retraining costs (due to the high turnover rate and inconsistent service quality plaguing the industry).

 - Identify cost-saving opportunities along the fulfillment process

 - Example: Faszz’s various equipment suppliers agreed to give them leasing or installment plans with reasonable interest rates.
 This significant savings on CAPEX allows Faszz to stay asset-light and flexible, and as such, have more cash to grow their business.